tehsongxuan/Polymer-Tg-Prediction-and-Polymer-Family-Generalisation/README.md

 The study follows the requested scientific direction: use polymer-property data, generate RDKit descriptors, predict $T_g$, compare random validation with polymer-class holdouts and explain the deterioration.

 The emphasis is on connecting materials knowledge with data curation, validation and workflow engineering.
-No assessment, endorsement or approval by Prof Loh is claimed; the direction provided before the study is distinct from a review of its completed results.
+No assessment, endorsement or approval by an external reviewer is claimed; the direction provided before the study is distinct from a review of its completed results.

 ## Supporting Results and Downloadable Tables